danielafriyie/raccy/README.md

 ### OVERVIEW
 Raccy is a multithreaded web scraping library based on selenium with built in ORM feature.
 It can be used for web automation, web scraping, and data mining.
 Currently the ORM feature supports only SQLite Database.
-Some of it's features is inspired by Django ORM and Scrapy.

 ### REQUIREMENTS
 - Python 3.7+